balintn22/InfoTrack/README.md

      - an API
      - a message-based service, using the domain directly, but providing other ways of interacting with its consumers
      - a mobile or a desktop app, or a JVM client using the API or the message based service

+ - Unit testing
+   - Using a single unit test method, the use of interface mocks, the structure of a unit test method, verifying method execution and result value.
+   - The use of FluentAssertions to make tests more readable.
+   - Accessing library internal members by a friendly unit test assembly.

  # Concepts not demonstrated